dechamps/FlexASIO/BACKENDS.md

 to [behave very poorly][issue29] with small buffer sizes on the input side, making it a poor choice for low-latency capture use cases.

-Modern versions of Windows implement the DirectSound API by using WASAPI internally, making this backend a "second-class citizen" compared to WASAPI and WDM-KS.
+Modern versions of Windows implement the DirectSound API by using WASAPI Shared internally, making this backend a "second-class citizen" compared to WASAPI and WDM-KS.